gurusharma/RFID/README.md

 2. Strip both ends of the wire
 3. When soldering iron is ready to use:
     1. Solder two resistors at one end and one end of jumper wire between them
-    2. Now put the heat shrink on the middle wire
+    2. Now put the heat shrink on the soldered part

 Following these steps, you will get your voltage divider ready.
 Make sure to check output voltage using multimeter.